emmajanedrews/base-template/_posts/2018-04-19-maximize-the-sale-of-your-home-with-these-4-tips.md

 {% include youtube.html %}

 Spring is finally here!
-I know that many of you will be listing your home soon, so today I want to&nbsp;<br>clue you in to four things you can do to give your home even more value before you put your home on the market.
+I know that many of you will be listing your home soon, so today I want to clue you in to four things you can do to give your home even more value before you put your home on the market.

 **1. Make your home picture perfect.** Get rid of all that clutter—get rid of all that mail and clean the countertops off.
 Give the rest of your home a good cleaning as well to make it ready to go for the market.